horizon-research/NeRFDataPrep/Readme.md

 └── meta.xml
 ```

-## 2. Post-processing the mesh by cropping out the region of interests
+## 2. Post-processing the mesh by cropping out the background
- Due to sparse sampling, metashape can't reconstruct background mesh well, it well cause holes or inaccuracy in depth maps, so here we crop out the foreground mesh that we care.
-During the experiences of Cicero, we only render pixels, computing PSNR and sparsity in the foreground.
+ Due to sparse sampling, metashape can't reconstruct background mesh well, it well cause holes or inaccuracy in depth maps, so here we crop out the background mesh that we don't care.
+During the experiments of Cicero, we only render pixels, computing PSNR and sparsity in the foreground.
 This step has two stages, first you need to decide the foreground bounding box, then you need to process the whole mesh to filter out faces outside of the bounding box.

  ### Decide the foreground bounding box